eraysevgen/eraysevgen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My name is Eray Sevgen.
 I am a Geomatics Engineer, GIS specialist and researcher.
 My current interests are geospatial data management and machine and deep learning for 3D point clouds.
-I am working for a public company in the GIS department in Ankara, Türkiye.
+I am working for a public company in the GIS department in Ankara, Turkey.

-I obtained my degrees from several universities from Türkiye and USA.
+I obtained my degrees from several universities from Turkey and USA.
 I had a Ph.D. in Geomatics Engineering from Hacettepe University, Ankara.
 In my Ph.D.
 I studied 3D point cloud classification with machine learning focusing on deep learning.
 I earned a M.Sc. in Civil Engineering from Purdue University, West Lafayette, USA studing road extraction from GPS trajectories.
-I had a B.Sc. in Geomatics Engineering from Yıldız Technical University, İstanbul.
+I had a B.Sc. in Geomatics Engineering from Yıldız Technical University, Istanbul.